 Once upon a time, Norma was called Norba, an old Roman city whose walls were built to keep a warring faction out.
-The ruins lie out of town but here, that means a ten-minute walk from the center.
-What's stunning about these ruins is their setting, overlooking the valley all the way to the sea.
+The ruins lie out of town but here, that means a ten-minute walk from the historic center.
+What’s stunning about these ruins is their setting, overlooking the valley all the way to the sea.
 The ruins may be far less spectacular than those of Ostia Antica, but only a tiny part has been excavated, and who knows what is yet to be uncovered.

 My second recommendation is the Giardino da Ninfa, or the Garden of the Nymph, which the New York Times has called one of the world’s most beautiful and romantic gardens.
 The gardens are only open a few weekends a year (you have to book ahead).
 The website is in Italian but it’s pretty straightforward − scroll down their page for opening dates.
 Time your drive to see the garden either on your way up or on your way down to Norma, to avoid an extra journey along the serpentine road.